mdanialr/cron-upload/README.md

     ```

 # Supported Cloud Provider
-Currently only support Google Drive as the cloud provider.
+Currently, support Google Drive & AWS S3 Bucket as the cloud provider.
+See below how to setup the prerequisite for each provider.
 ## Google Drive
 1. Create Google Service Account and download the credential in json format.
 You can follow this awesome [tutorial](https://www.labnol.org/google-api-service-account-220404),
    but following until the [#4](https://www.labnol.org/google-api-service-account-220404#4-share-a-drive-folder) step will be sufficient.
 Use the shared folder's name as `root` in app config file.